backdrop-contrib/sso/README.md

 Current Maintainers
 -------------------
 - [Alan Mels](https://github.com/alanmels)
-- Seeking additional maintainers

 Credits
 -------
 - Created for Backdrop CMS by [Alan Mels](https://github.com/alanmels).
-- Inspired by other SSO implementations and designed to work with the Backdrop Masquerade module.
 - Sponsored by [AltaGrade](https://www.altagrade.com).

 License